leedium/occ-shared-resource-bundles/README.md

   OCC_GLOBAL_FILE_NAME: {FILE NAME}
 ```

 ### IMPORTANT
 For steps 4 , DO NOT use webpack minification as OCC already performs this task and you will waste hours
 wondering what's wrong.

 4. Build either a development or production version.
 The development version.
 Development: contains Hot Module reload dependencies as well as sourcemaps.
+Minified
 ```$xslt
 $ nmp run build:dev
 ```

 Production: Contains only production level dependencies or their respective production states.
+Not minified.
 ```$xslt
 $ nmp run build:prod
 ```

 5. Rename `vendor/DLL/vebdor.dll.js` to the `OCC_GLOBAL_FILE_NAME` you specified in step 2.
 `dcu --put` that file directly into the OCCS globals folder.
 Unless you want to be able to uninstall this,
 you don't need to create an actual widget. (make sure you have the registration key set up in your instance)